ROHMUSDC/ROHM_SensorPlatform_Multi-Sensor-Shield/README.md

   * Special Functions:
     * KNOWLES SPM0423HD4H-WB – Digital Microphone
       * Primarily for use with NXP MCU Lineup
-    * KIONIX KX122-1037, KX122-1048 – Accelerometer
+    * KIONIX x2 KX122-1037, x2 KX122-1048 – Accelerometer
       * For four corner Accelerometer algorithm development
-      * Difference between 1039 and 1050 is the I2C register address scheme to control all 4 accelerometers using a single I2C master
+      * Difference between KX122-1037 and KX122-1048 is the I2C register address scheme to control all 4 accelerometers using a single I2C master.
+	  * All other accelerometer functionality is the same.
+See FAQ section for additional information.

 ----
 ### Repository Contents